Distributionally Robust Receive Combining: Introduction

-Different from traditional paradigms, in emerging communication systems, e.g., integrated sensing and communication (ISAC) systems, transmitted signals may be arbitrary complex-valued symbols and spatially correlated \cite{liu2018toward,zhang2021overview,xiong2023fundamental}.
-As a result, mean-squared error is a preferred performance measure to investigate the \textit{receive beamforming and estimation} problem of wireless signals, which is, therefore, the focus of this article.
+Different from traditional paradigms, in emerging communication systems, e.g., integrated sensing and communication (ISAC) systems, transmitted signals may be arbitrary complex values and spatially correlated \cite{liu2018toward,zhang2021overview,xiong2023fundamental}.
+As a result, mean-squared error is a preferred performance measure to investigate the \textit{receive combining and estimation} problem of wireless signals, which is, therefore, the focus of this article.

-Although a large body of problems have been attacked in the area, the following signal-processing problems of beamforming and estimation in wireless transmission remain unsolved. \begin{enumerate} \item What is the relation between the signal-model-based approaches (e.g., Wiener and Capon receivers) and the data-driven approaches (e.g., deep-learning receivers)?
-In other words, how can we build a mathematically unified modeling framework to interpret all the existing digital receive beamformers?
+Although a large body of problems have been attacked in the area, the following signal-processing problems of combining and estimation in wireless transmission remain unsolved. \begin{enumerate} \item What is the relation between the signal-model-based approaches (e.g., Wiener and Capon receivers) and the data-driven approaches (e.g., deep-learning receivers)?
+In other words, how can we build a mathematically unified modeling framework to interpret all the existing digital receive combiners?

-\item In addition to the limited pilot size and the uncertainty in steering vectors, there exist other uncertainties in the signal model: the uncertainty in the transmit signal covariance, the uncertainty of the communication channel matrix, the uncertainty of the channel noise covariance, and the presence of channel impulse noises (i.e., outliers).
+\item In addition to the limited pilot size and the uncertainty in steering vectors, there exist other uncertainties in the signal model: the uncertainty of the transmit signal covariance, the uncertainty of the communication channel matrix, the uncertainty of the channel noise covariance, the presence of channel impulse noises (i.e., outliers), and the non-ideality of the power amplifiers.
 Therefore, how can we handle all these types of uncertainties in a unified solution framework?

 \item Existing literature mainly studied the robustness theory of linear beamformers against limited pilot size and the uncertainty in steering vectors \cite{li2003robust,lorenz2005robust,zhang2015robust,li2017distributionally,huang2022robust,huang2023robust}.
-However, how can we develop the theory of robust nonlinear beamformers against all the aforementioned uncertainties? \end{enumerate}
+However, how can we develop the theory of robust nonlinear combiners against all the aforementioned uncertainties? \end{enumerate}

-To this end, this article designs a unified modeling and solution framework for receive beamforming of wireless signals, in consideration of the scarcity of the pilot data and the different uncertainties in the signal model.
+To this end, this article designs a unified modeling and solution framework for receive combining of wireless signals, in consideration of the scarcity of the pilot data and the different uncertainties in the signal model.